davidcradddockgames/davidcraddockgames-hugo/hugo-site/content/posts/arcadesetup/index.md

 * I am going through games and adding them one-by-one to the setup, once I have verified they work and that the metadata is correct.
 * I want to add footswitches and configure them so that I can play Time Crisis 2 with the 'cover' switch mechanic.
 * I want to experiment with using my Hue Entertainment area to add context-sensitive lighting to the gaming experience.
-* I want to look at getting stereo speakers for the TV, as the sound is currently coming from the wrong direction for proper stereo sound.